-2017 Update: We still stand by this advice on professional family holiday cards, but you may also want to check out all of our posts on holiday business etiquette.
+Update: We still stand by this advice on professional family holiday cards, but you may also want to check out our most recent post with tips for family holiday cards, as well as all of our posts on holiday business etiquette.

 Do you create and send photo cards to your friends and family?
 Do you send the same version to coworkers and colleagues?
 Do you worry about intentionally sending DIFFERENT cards to people on your list who don’t have kids?
 (And, just for old times’ sake: Are religious holiday cards inappropriate for most coworkers/colleagues — or at least a KYO (know your office) situation?

 Here at Casa Griffin, we’ve done photo holiday cards for a few years now, and I love receiving cards from my friends and family in return.
 We display them proudly, strung across some ribbons, and one of my favorite parts of the season is seeing everyone’s cards, their pictures, their families.

 As soon as we started sending picture cards, it made me wonder: Who the heck do I send these to, professionally?

 I had usually sent holiday cards (regular store-bought ones) to old mentors and new friends (fellow bloggers, ad network people, old legal friends, etc.), but personal photo cards felt inappropriate, particularly since the recipients didn’t KNOW my kids or my husband.

 On the flip side, I worried it might be perceived as insulting to send a “regular” card and then later be found out as someone who had picture holiday cards — as in, we only send the “good” cards to friends and family.

 I also worried about sending photo cards to friends I knew were struggling with fertility issues, because I didn’t want to make them feel bad with my card (“Hey, look at my family with two adorable children!”), but again, I didn’t want them to find out I HADN’T sent them a photo card and feel even worse.